Return to www.westonnurseries.com

 Ornamental Features

 Komo Kulshan Azalea is bathed in stunning clusters of lightly-scented rose trumpet-shaped flowers with white throats at the ends of the branches in mid spring before the leaves.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The small glossy oval leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Landscape Attributes